• Skip to main content

 • If you can’t find fresh grouper where you live, you can substitute another firm, mild white fish such as red snapper, scamp, halibut, or sea bass.

-More easy grouper recipes:
+More easy grouper recipes to try

 • Mediterranean Grouper Fillet with Olives and Capers